Vandarkblue/USTC-Program-Design-A/README.md

 ## Support us | 支持我们

-You may `star` this repository if it helped you.
+All of the [pull requests](https://github.com/Vandarkblue/USTC-Program-Design-A/pulls) would be welcomed.
+You may *star* this repository if it helped you.

-如果 USTC Program Design A 对你有所帮助，请给我们的仓库点个 Star。如果你期望看到作者的更多作品，可以关注 GitHub 账号 `Dec Randomizer`。